-Having celebrated our 50th Anniversary, the John Felice Rome Center has operated as a renowned institution for higher learning founded in the spirit of John Felice.
-The JFRC has served as a fully equipped American campus, now located on Monte Mario near the site of a former Olympic Village, just 15 minutes northwest of Vatican City and half-an-hour from Rome's historic center (Roma Centro).
+For more than 55 years, the John Felice Rome Center has operated as a renowned institution of higher learning.
+Founded in the spirit of John Felice, the JFRC serves as a fully equipped American campus, now located on Monte Mario near the site of a former Olympic Village, just 15 minutes northwest of Vatican City and half-an-hour from Rome's historic center (Roma Centro).
 The campus opened its doors in the spring of 1962 as the Loyola University Chicago Rome Center for Liberal Arts.

 After serving in the British armed forces during World War II, Felice, a native of Malta, saw the devastation wrought by war as the byproduct of a profound lack of understanding among cultures.
 In the spirit of global healing, he created the JFRC, a first-of-its-kind study-abroad program, with a focus on fostering education and tolerance among people of various religious, cultural, and ethnic backgrounds.